Dusted (song)

-"Dusted" is the second single released from Leftfield's album Rhythm and Stealth.
+"Dusted" is a song by the English electronic group Leftfield, released as the second single from 's the band's album Rhythm and Stealth.
 It was released on CD and 12" on 15 November 1999 on the Hard Hands record label, published by Chrysalis Music.
 The song reached number 28 on the UK Singles Chart.
 It features vocals by Roots Manuva, which were recorded in 1997, prior to his mainstream success as a solo artist.

 Music video

 The music video for the song was released on the Studio !K7 compilation DVD, Extra: A Collection of Outstanding Electronic Music.